odalet/priv/notes.md

 I suppose that for documentation, we'll have to stick to [github](https://github.com/ingydotnet/git-subrepo/wiki).
 Or try compiling the man pages and display them in Windows...

+### git subrepo + TAB

+Tab completion works in MINGW (because it is a Linux-like shell) but not in CMD.

 ----

 **TODO:**